dfernandez79/rinter/docs/reference/classes/CompositeController.md

 ## Properties

 - `state`: Read only.
 The current state value.
 - `changes`: Read only.
-A hot [Observable] that emits the state each time it changes.
+An [Observable] that emits the state each time it changes.

 ## Methods